San Diego Botanic Gardens: A Plant Walk with an Herbalist

 African Cycads’ spiny exterior are thought to have protected it from foraging animals in present (rhinos) and times long past (dinosaurs).
 These cone-producing plants (see photos) are believed to be distant relatives of tall conifers like redwoods and cypress.
 Today they are endangered from agricultural land use, animal grazing, and over-harvesting.

 In the pre-rubber days, cork was used extensively for many things, including wine stoppers, flooring, car cabin noise insulation, anything that needed a pad against wear or vibration, and car head gaskets (that join between the two halves of the motor, sealing them).
 During World War II, the cork supply was threatened, and it was a patriotic duty for Americans to plant these cork oak trees (Quercus suber).
 (See, plants can be important in history!)
 When our guide mentioned WWII and the cork supply being threatened, I was thinking of Southeast Asia around Japan (oops!).
-[I had technical problems with trying to get this photo to display vertically.
-Sorry!]

 This online source (Wikipedia) says that the harvesting is renewable, because the bark is peeled off, and the tree itself left to continue grow.
 Apparently, a new layer of bark grows.
 (Most other trees are harmed by removing the bark, as it feeds the tree.)
 It can be harvested every seven to ten years.